Ircam-RnD/jquery-waveform-visualizer/README.md

 };
 ```

-these values can be overriden in the plugin initialization:
+These values can be overriden in the plugin initialization:

 ```javascript
 $('#timeline').waveformVisualizer({